Jump to week 4 update

 I tried to up the dose again, with the same result.
 I couldn’t function, so I remained at 0.6mg.
 I figured I was losing weight on the low dose, so why not continue?

 But the weight loss stopped.
-AT week three, I’d gained back 0.4kg, and I currently (three weeks and one day) weigh 99.4kgs.
+At week three, I’d gained back 0.4kg, and I currently (three weeks and one day) weigh 99.6kgs.
+Week three 99.6kg

 So yesterday I increased the dose to 1.2mg.
 I have the fatigue, nausea, stomach cramps and diarrhea, but they aren’t as severe.
 I’m managing.
 I want the weight loss to continue, so I’ll tolerate these side effects.
 I’m desperate for the weight loss to continue.
 I don’t want the first two weeks to be “it”.
 I don’t care how long it takes, I want to be lean and fit again.
 I want to fit into my clothes again.
 I want to see myself in the mirror again.
 I want to FEEL like myself again